inet-framework/inet-showcases/docs/wireless/ratecontrol/index.md

 ### Configuration

-Hosts are configured to operate in ad-hoc mode. <var>sourceHost</var> is configured to saturate the channel with UDP traffic when using the fastest mode, 54 Mbps.
+Hosts are configured to operate in ad-hoc mode. `sourceHost` is configured to saturate the channel with UDP traffic when using the fastest mode, 54 Mbps.
 This way the maximum application level throughput can be measured at every bit rate.

 There are two configurations.
-In one of them, hosts use no rate control mechanism, and in the other they use <var>Adaptive Auto Rate Fallback</var>
+In one of them, hosts use no rate control mechanism, and in the other they use `Adaptive Auto Rate Fallback` (AARF).
-(AARF).
 Results for the two simulation runs can be compared to show how the use of rate control affects application level throughput.